-4 Credits English Language Arts (ELA)

-• ELA I, II, III, IV

-• ELA honors, AP, AICE, IB and dual enrollment courses

-may satisfy this requirement.

-4 Credits Mathematics

-• One of which must be Algebra I and one of which

-must be Geometry.

-• Industry certifications that lead to college credit may

-substitute for up to two mathematics credits (except

-for Algebra I and Geometry).

-3 Credits Science

-• One of which must be Biology I, two of which must

-be equally rigorous science courses.

-• Two of the three required credits must have a

-laboratory component.

-• An industry certification that leads to college credit

-substitutes for up to one science credit (except for

-Biology I).

-• An identified rigorous computer science course with a

-related industry certification substitutes for up to one

-science credit (except for Biology I).

-3 Credits Social Studies

-1 credit in World History

-• 1 credit in U.S. History

-• 0.5 credit in U.S. Government

-• 0.5 credit in Economics with Financial Literacy

-1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts [†]

-1 Credit Physical Education [†]

-• To include the integration of health

-t c. pecial note: Eligible courses and eligible course

-ostitutions are specified in the Florida Course Code

-ectory.

-8 Elective Credits

-1 Online Course Within the 24 Credits

-• Students must meet the state assessment

-requirements (see left column).

-requirements (see rere continuity.

-Students must earn a 2.0 grade point average on a
+4 Credits English Language Arts (ELA) • ELA I, II, III, IV • ELA honors, AP, AICE, IB and dual enrollment courses may satisfy this requirement.
+4 Credits Mathematics • One of which must be Algebra I and one of which must be Geometry. • Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra I and Geometry).
+3 Credits Science • One of which must be Biology I, two of which must be equally rigorous science courses. • Two of the three required credits must have a laboratory component. • An industry certification that leads to college credit substitutes for up to one science credit (except for Biology I). • An identified rigorous computer science course with a related industry certification substitutes for up to one science credit (except for Biology I).
+3 Credits Social Studies 1 credit in World History 1 credit in U.S. History 0.5 credit in U.S. Government 0.5 credit in Economics with Financial Literacy 1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts 1 Condit Physical Education 1 Credit Physical Education • 1 Credit Physical Education To include the integration of health • To include the integration of health • † sp To include the integration of health pecial note: Eligible courses and eligible course • † Sp sub To include the integration of health • † Sp sub To include the integration of health pecial note: Eligible courses and eligible course ostitutions are specified in the Florida Course Code • † Sp sub To include the integration of health becial note: Eligible courses and eligible course stitutions are specified in the Florida Course Code ectory . • † Sp sub To include the integration of health becial note: Eligible courses and eligible course stitutions are specified in the Florida Course Code ectory .
+8 Elective Credits • † Sp sub To include the integration of health pecial note: Eligible courses and eligible course ostitutions are specified in the Florida Course Code ectory .
+8 Elective Credits 1 Online Course Within the 24 Credits Students must meet the state assessment • † Sp sub To include the integration of health becial note: Eligible courses and eligible course ostitutions are specified in the Florida Course Code ectory .
+8 Elective Credits 1 Online Course Within the 24 Credits